auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 As evolutionary creatures we see the world in a delusional and distorted way shaped by the adaptation of our ancestors.
 The best we can do to get close to objective reality is to reflect on our thinking, beware fallacies and cognitive biases, and rely on tools to interact with what we want to measure in as direct a way as possible.

-We should assign our levels of trust in reality in this order: objective, subjective, and inter-subjective.
+We should assign our levels of trust in reality in this order: objective, subjective, and intersubjective.
 Objective reality is existence, the basis of all conscious life we observe.
 Subjective reality is shaped beyond existence as it is from the perspective of individual intelligent agents.
 As finite creatures who have evolved we should doubt our most fundamental views and feelings.
 When our views conflict with the data we should adjust our views to the data.
 We can easily be led estray by ideas about information which is not accurate to reality.
 While we should respect our evolved tendencies as the products of billions of years of trial and error we should recognize that our feelings are entirely fallible.
 While our reactions may be optimal in one situation they can be wrong in a different context.
-Inter-subjective reality is likely even less real than personal subjectivity.
-Our accumulated truths and falsehoods give rise to inter-subjective beliefs and cultural forces.
+Intersubjective reality is likely even less real than personal subjectivity.
+Our accumulated truths and falsehoods give rise to intersubjective beliefs and cultural forces.
 Our culture is able to evolve at a much faster rate than our objective bodies, but it is still a product of evolution based on the simulation of our individual selves.

 We can now see our evolutionary world as the optimization problem it is: achieve fitness which allows for self-organizing structures to persist through time.